William Tang

 Public Health Journey

-By Grade 12, I had to choose a major.
-While I wasn’t exactly sure what I wanted to do, I knew I wanted to continue learning about healthcare.
-So I enrolled in the Health Science program at the University of Waterloo.
-This program is unique because students graduate with five four-month co-op experiences.
-I figured that gaining real-world experience might help me find clarity in my career path.
+Like many students in Grade 12, I wasn’t exactly sure what I wanted to do.
+But I knew I wanted to continue learning about healthcare, so I enrolled in the Health Science program at the University of Waterloo.
+What stood out to me was the program’s co-op structure — students graduate with five four-month work terms.
+I figured that gaining real-world experience might help me find clarity in my career direction.

-While the co-op placements exposed me to a range of careers, the defining moment came in my third year, when I took an introductory epidemiology course.
-I learned how diseases are distributed in populations, what drives them, and how they can be prevented.
-Not long after I took the course, COVID-19 emerged.
-During the pandemic, I conducted research under the supervision of an epidemiologist, applying classroom principles to real-world scenarios.
+During the third year of my degree, I took an introductory epidemiology course.
+It was my first exposure to studying disease patterns and their causes at the population level — and I was hooked.
+Not long after I took the course, the COVID-19 pandemic hit.
+During this time, I conducted research under the supervision of an epidemiologist, applying classroom concepts to real-world questions.
 That experience deepened my understanding of public health and confirmed that this was the field I wanted to pursue.

-Motivated by this experience, I went on to pursue a master’s degree in Epidemiology at McGill University.
+Motivated by that experience, I pursued a master’s degree in Epidemiology at McGill University.
 There, I received rigorous training in research methods, data analysis, and study design.
-For my thesis, I led two studies evaluating the post-market cardiovascular safety of a new diabetes medication.
-Beyond technical skills, I also developed my ability to manage research projects, collaborate across interdisciplinary teams, and translate scientific findings into meaningful insights.
+For my thesis, I led two studies evaluating the post-market cardiovascular safety of a diabetes medication.
+Beyond research, I also gained experience in project management, interdisciplinary collaboration, and translating scientific findings into meaningful insights.

 Expertise